Design for All

 The Oaks at Rose Villa – Portland's First Zero Energy Community for Seniors

 At Rose Villa's Zero Energy Neighborhood, The Oaks, sustainably minded residents live out their environmental values among a welcoming culture that embraces and celebrates diversity.
 The Oaks, which was named after the majestic Oak tree that was preserved and is central to the site, allows for independent living while encouraging connection.
 Comprised of 12 super-efficient craftsman-style homes built around a shared courtyard, The Oaks features age in place design principles such as wide halls and doorways and zero-step entrances to accommodate wheelchairs.
 The technologies incorporated into The Oaks to allow it to achieve zero energy goals provide residents with fresh, clean healthy indoor air, comfortable indoor temperatures during all seasons, and low maintenance.

 Age in Place Design Leads to Greater Independence

 Our homes are one of our most important assets, and one that many retirees don't want to give up.
 According to a 2014 study conducted by AARP, 85 percent of people age 50 and older say they would rather stay in their current home than move elsewhere.
 They want to be able to easily access nearby transportation, groceries and green spaces, and the ability to easily connect with community members.
 Homes and communities designed to allow people to age in place typically empower people to live as long as feasible in their own homes or intentional communities.
-Green Hammer apples age in place design principles to each and every project because it leads to a higher quality of life for current and future building occupants.
+Green Hammer consider implimenting age in place design principles on each and every project because it leads to a higher quality of life for current and future building occupants.